illusion-HOPE/illusion-HOPE.github.io/_pages/about.md

 ---
 permalink: /
-title: "An idealist in pursuit within the realm of mathematics"
+title: "An Idealist in Pursuit Within The Realm of Mathematics"
 author_profile: true
 redirect_from:
   - /about/